Fate of false vacuum in non-perturbative regimes: Gravity effects: Introduction

-The Euclidean path integral approach in the semi-classical approximation describes quite well the decay of meta-stable states.
-For instance, Callan and Coleman showed that a vacuum decay driven by quantum fluctuations leads to the spontaneous nucleation of a true-vacuum phase in a bubble \cite{Coleman:1977py,Callan:1977pt,Coleman:1980aw}.
-However, this nucleation rate is exponentially small since the probability of such decay is proportional to the exponential of the Euclidean action evaluated on a particular $O(4)$-symmetric trajectory between the tunneling point and the false vacuum.
-This is known as the \emph{Coleman--De Luccia instanton} or \emph{bounce} in the presence gravitational interactions.
-Numerical results for such non-linear physics have been studied quite extensively in the literature \cite{Claudson:1983et,Kusenko:1995jv,Kusenko:1996jn,Dasgupta:1996qu,Moreno:1998bq,John:1998ip,Masoumi:2016wot,Espinosa:2018hue,Espinosa:2018voj,Chigusa:2019wxb}, along with some attempts for analytical solutions \cite{Linde:1981zj,FerrazdeCamargo:1982sk,lee,Dutta:2011rc,Kanno:2012zf,Aravind:2014pva,Guada:2020ihz}, which are particularly important in a situation, popularly known as the thin-wall approximation, where the energy difference between the false and the true vacuum is sufficiently small \cite{Coleman:1980aw,Garfinkle:1989mv,Linde:1981zj,lee,Kanno:2012zf,Eckerle:2020opg}.
-Bounce solutions for the SM Higgs \cite{Espinosa:2018voj,Espinosa:2020qtq,Espinosa:2020cgk,Espinosa:2021tgx} or general scalar fields non-minimally coupled to gravity \cite{Isidori:2007vm,Salvio:2016mvj} or in higher-order gravity \cite{Salehian:2018yoq,Vicentini:2022pra,Vicentini:2021qoo,Vicentini:2020lhm} have been in the focus of recent interest.
+Callan and Coleman gave a proof of a decay of the vacuum through quantum fluctuations leading to spontaneous nucleation in a bubble of the true-vacuum phase \cite{Coleman:1977py,Callan:1977pt,Coleman:1980aw}.
+Such a nucleation rate is exponentially small, however, because the probability of such a decay is proportional to the exponential of the Euclidean action computed to a given $O(4)$-symmetric trajectory between the false vacuum and the tunneling point.
+Such a solution is known as the \emph{Coleman--De Luccia instanton} or \emph{bounce} when a gravitational interaction is present.
+Numerical computations have been largely performed for such a non-linear physics \cite{Claudson:1983et,Kusenko:1995jv,Kusenko:1996jn,Dasgupta:1996qu,Moreno:1998bq,John:1998ip,Masoumi:2016wot,Espinosa:2018hue,Espinosa:2018voj,Chigusa:2019wxb}, and analytic attempts as well \cite{Linde:1981zj,FerrazdeCamargo:1982sk,lee,Dutta:2011rc,Kanno:2012zf,Aravind:2014pva,Guada:2020ihz}, that apply very well in the so-called thin-wall approximation corresponding to a sufficiently small energy difference between the true and the false vacuum \cite{Coleman:1980aw,Garfinkle:1989mv,Linde:1981zj,lee,Kanno:2012zf,Eckerle:2020opg}.
+Bounce solutions for the Standard Model (SM) Higgs \cite{Espinosa:2018voj,Espinosa:2020qtq,Espinosa:2020cgk,Espinosa:2021tgx} or general scalar fields non-minimally coupled to gravity \cite{Isidori:2007vm,Salvio:2016mvj} or in higher-order gravity \cite{Salehian:2018yoq,Vicentini:2022pra,Vicentini:2021qoo,Vicentini:2020lhm} have been in the focus of recent interest.